Danish Code: Implication and importance of the Code

 The final Danish Code is first and foremost based on earlier Danish legislative work.
-Roman law, which held great influence in Europe at the time, can only be traced in a few places.
+Roman law, which held great influence in Europe outside Scandinavia at the time, can only be traced in a few places.
 This fits well with the main purpose, which since the Third Law Committee was to compile already existing laws into a more useful format.
 Thus, the Danish Code only treated new areas to a limited extent.